c272/microbit-v2-docs/content/setup/debug-setup-guide.md

 The micro:bit v2 supports debugging over its provided programming port, allowing you to view the contents of memory and control the stepping of execution at runtime.
 To access this functionality, we will use [Visual Studio Code](https://code.visualstudio.com/) with the `marus25.cortex-debug` extension, along with one of [OpenOCD]() or [pyOCD]() to provide debugging interaction with the micro:bit v2's Cortex M0 (nRF51822) CPU.
 The selection of these should largely not matter, as they both provide sufficient debugging support for the extension that will interact with them.

 ## Installing Visual Studio Code
 To begin with, we should first install Visual Studio Code.
 If you've already done this, skip straight to the next step.
-For users on Windows and MacOS, you should download the latest version found at the official [download page](https://code.visualstudio.com/Download).
-However, if you're on a Linux distribution, you can likely install it straight from your package manager or via.
+For users on Windows, you should download the latest version found at the official [download page](https://code.visualstudio.com/Download).
+However, if you're on a Linux distribution or MacOS, you can likely install it straight from your package manager or via.
 Snap:

 {{< tabs groupId="os" >}}
 {{% tab name="ubuntu/debian" %}}